 In their 'welcome' bag, our friends included water bottles, a granola bar/snack, mints, pen, pad of paper.
 We loved it & it all came in handy!

 You could check out the local Chamber of Commerce.
 They often have visitors guides and local discount information to include.
 You can get this stuff free and it helps them get around.
-I think a couple bottles of water, map, area guide, wedding schedule, crackers, mints, chips or candy that you can buy in bulk at the warehouse store and then split up pretty cheaply.

 We have a lot of out-of-town guests for our May wedding and I am trying to figure out what I should put in their welcome bags.
 It's not a destination wedding and there isn't a theme.
 Any ideas?